pablo-abc/klompen/README.md

    (create-component
    ;; Its first argument can be a function that runs ;; on instantiation
+   ;; This function receives the instance as its argument
     #(-> %
          (.attachShadow #js {:mode "open"})
          (render! template)))